NiallMcKinnon/DnDCharacterCreator/README.md

 # DnDCharacterCreator
-Final Project for CSC 331
+Final Project for CSC 331.

+**Catie Wilkinson**, Niall McKinnon, Connor McNabb, Michael Miller, Liz Moreau

+If my understanding is correct, we can add our Java code to /src/main/java/charactercreator/dndcharactercreator/.
+There might be a way to simplify the file structure but this is what IntelliJ generates for a new JavaFX Project.

-## How to load code in IntelliJ:
+## How to clone repository into IntelliJ:

 ### First time:
 1. On GitHub, select Clone -> copy the URL listed under HTTPS.